vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/code/demo/README.md

 <!-- #region demo -->

-:::: md-demo A demo using language not supported by browsers
+:::: preview A demo using language not supported by browsers

 ::: normal-demo Normal demo